 - Pinene, which has a piney aroma (imagine that!) and is also found in pine needles, rosemary, basil, and dill

 - Terpinolene, which has a fruity aroma and is found in nutmeg, tea tree, cumin, and lilacs

 - Carophyllene, which has a peppery aroma and is also found in black pepper, cloves, and cinnamon

 Flavonoids are another compound that gives broad-spectrum products their unique spin.
 Not only do they add color, flavor, and aroma, but many of them are also antioxidants.
 Some flavonoids in broad-spectrum CBD can include:

 - Anthoaxanthins, which lends a red, purple or blue color to cannabis before it’s processed into CBD oil

 - Catechins, which is found in cocoa and tea and is an antioxidant

 - Orientin, which has anti-inflammatory, anti-fungal, and antioxidant effects

 - Quercetin, which has anti-fungal and antioxidant properties

-You can only get the entourage effect from CBD oils that are broad-spectrum or full-spectrum.
+You can only get the CBD entourage effect from stuff thats broad-spectrum or full-spectrum.
 And you’re in luck, because our (vegan AF) gummies, oil tincture, energy drinks, and Unicorn Jerky contain only the best Colorado broad-spectrum CBD!